AyushTanwar/Multi-Paxos/README.md

-any commits.

 ## Project Overview
-In this assignment, I have implement a fault-tolerant key-value store on top of Paxos.
+In this project, I have implemented a fault-tolerant key-value store on top of Paxos.

 The key-value store includes three kinds of operations: Put, Get, and Append.